harutekku/Various-Markdown-Notes/Concurrency/CppCon - Concurrency.md

 ```

 ## `std::unique_lock<T>`
-  - Analogue of `std::unique_ptr<T>` that helps with the management of the unique ownerships of `std::mutex` locks
+  - Analogue of `std::unique_ptr<T>` that helps with the management of the unique ownership of `std::mutex` locks
   - Just like `std::unique_ptr<T>`, `std::unique_lock<T>` is movable but not copyable

 ## `std::scoped_lock<T...>`
   - The new and improved `std::lock_guard<T>`, parametrized on multiple mutexes
   - Internally, it uses an algorithm based on address sorting to determine the order of locking the mutexes
   - Introduced to solve deadlock issues
-  - Rarely used, but usefull when needed
+  - Rarely used, but useful when needed

 ```cpp
 auto NumberPool::NumbersAvailable() const -> size_t {